-information about current procedures and change s which could affect future actions.
-Get out of your office ar into the facility working environment.
-Talk to the people!
-All questions should be considered in the present and future sense.
-Let people tell their story.
-Ask open ended questions (using who, what, where, when, why and how).
-Let people show you how they perform their jobs that involve compliance with a security program requirement.
-Follow-up the check list questions with your own questions.
-Keep good notes for future reference and document corrective actions.
+- O All questions should be asked in the present and future sense. - O Talk in a conversational tone and maintain eye contact. - O Let people tell their story.
+Ask open ended questions (using who, what, where, when, why, and how). - O Avoid leading questions. - O Let people show you how they perform their jobs that involve compliance with a security program requirement. - O Follow-up the checklist questions with your own questions. - O Keep good notes for future reference and document corrective actions.